waterytoast43/operablocker/README.md

-# File Blocker
+# Opera Blocker

-File Blocker is a Python application that monitors your Downloads folder for opera and prevents it from being downloaded.
+Opera Blocker is a Python application that monitors your Downloads folder for opera and prevents it from being downloaded.

 ## Features